An interview with Katherine Oktober Matthews of GUP Magazine

-We’re honored to have the multi-talented Katherine Oktober Matthews – photographer, writer and Chief Editor for GUP Magazine – as our judge for our fourth theme, an ‘Open Call’.
-As a passionate thinker, and an advocate and champion for the photographic arts, what better than to sit down with her and discuss her work, her philosophy, and what it means to be a photographer today.
+The multi-talented Katherine Oktober Matthews – photographer, writer and Chief Editor for GUP Magazine – was judge for our 2016 ‘Open Call’.
+As a passionate thinker, and an advocate and champion for the photographic arts, we were compelled to sit down with her and discuss her work, her philosophy, and what it means to be a photographer today.

-Hi Katherine.
-Thanks for judging Life Framer again.
-You’re juror for our first ‘Open Call’ which in a way is a challenge to judge – with no theme there are few constraints for submitting photographers.
+As juror for our ‘Open Call’, it might be a challenging one to judge – with no theme there are few constraints for submitting photographers.
 What are you looking for in a winning image?
 Can you talk us through your review process?

 It’s exciting to explore something so boundless as an Open Call.
 By the very nature of that, I’ll be looking for the unexpected.
 When photographers are faced with freedom, it says something quite fundamental about their artistic production how they answer that call, whether it moves towards something they perceive as ‘safe’ or if they’re willing to take a risk.
 This is a forum for art, so we aren’t talking about some picture to decorate an Ikea showroom – ‘safe’ just isn’t going to cut it.

 So, I’m looking for something that makes me think and feel at the same time.
 Something that’s daring (even if it’s in a quiet way).
 A well-executed idea that’s unique and shows a photographer’s personal signature and a whole lot of heart.

 You’re Chief Editor for GUP Magazine.
 Can you tell us a little bit more about GUP and your role?